stevegbrooks/commodify/docs/README.md

 ```
 ### Data cleaning plan

-USDA, EIA, and NOAA data are all highly scrutinised and we do not anticipate problems with erroeneous data.
+USDA, EIA, and NOAA data are all highly scrutinised and we do not anticipate problems with erroneous data.

 #### Commodities Data